Telethon (Parks and Recreation): Production

-"Telethon" was directed by Troy Miller and written by Amy Poehler, who stars as Parks and Recreation protagonist Leslie Knope.
+"Telethon" was directed by Troy Miller and written by Amy Poehler, who stars as the Parks and Recreation protagonist Leslie Knope.
 It was the first episode she had written for the show.
 Early in the series, Poehler had expressed to Parks co-creator Michael Schur that she wanted to write an episode, but they agreed she would wait for a filming hiatus before doing so.
 Poehler said the scenes in which Leslie uses sugar rushes to re-energize herself at night, only to crash later, was reminiscent of some of her own all-night experiences working on the sketch comedy series Saturday Night Live.